-- 1. Shoreline Residential, Urban Conservancy, Rural Conservancy, and Natural: Except as otherwise stated in this section, an SDP shall be required for new aquaculture activities that meet the definition of substantial development under the Shoreline Management Act and this Shoreline Master Program.
+- Shoreline Residential, Urban Conservancy, Rural Conservancy, and Natural: Except as otherwise stated in this section, an SDP shall be required for new aquaculture activities that meet the definition of substantial development under the Shoreline Management Act and this Shoreline Master Program.
+Aquaculture activities meeting the SDP exemption criteria in Section 19.500.100(C) of this Program shall not be required to obtain a SDP.
 Exempt if definition of substantial development in Section 19.150.770 is not met. - 2.
 Natural: A CUP shall be required where the proposal requires a new structure or facilities. - 3.
 Geoduck aquaculture in all designations: - a.
 A CUP shall be required for all new commercial geoduck aquaculture and an administrative CUP for existing aquaculture being converted to commercial geoduck aquaculture; - b.
 An SDP shall be required for the planting, growing and harvesting of farm-raised geoducks only if the specific project or practice causes substantial interference with normal public use of the surface waters. - c.
 Wildstock geoduck harvest associated with the state and tribal co-managed geoduck fishery is not aquaculture.
 Since a fishery does not constitute development under this Program, it is not subject to its regulations. - 4.
 Certain aquaculture developments and supplemental wild stock seeding may be exempt from SDP requirements pursuant to the exemption criteria in Section 19.500.100(C) of this Program.
-Such activities shall also comply with all state and federal requirements, including but not limited to Department of Health certification and license, or Shellfish Import or Shellfish Transfer permits, where applicable.
+Such Aquaculture activities shall also comply with all state and federal requirements, including but not limited to Department of Health certification and license, or Shellfish Import or Shellfish Transfer permits, where applicable.